ajaibghar-co/jwara_gathertown_cards/src/panels/typhoid-bacteria-2.md

   - img: /img/4.jpg
     caption: A Photomicrograph of a Lymph Node Infected With Salmonella Typhi
 ---
-Since the mid-19th century, improved hygiene, effective water and sewage systems, water chlorination, vaccines, and other forms of public health intervention have driven down typhoid rates in many parts of the world.
-Unfortunately, Indian infection rates remain comparatively high.
+Since the mid-19th century, improved hygiene, effective water and sewage systems, chlorination of water, vaccines, and other forms of public health intervention have driven down typhoid rates in many parts of the world.
+Unfortunately, Indian infection rates remain high in comparison.
 The southern state of Karnataka is no different, including the capital city of Bangalore.